HOW TO GET TODDLERS TO EAT VEGETABLES

 - Use simple picture books or wall charts about vegetables to look at and talk about with your child.
 How many do they know or recognise?
 Where do they grow?

 - Visit a fruit or vegetable farm, green grocers or local supermarket vegetable aisle.
 Point out all the different varieties of particular produce.
-Are there any you don’t recognize?
+Are there any you don’t recognise?
 Choose something new to take home and explore but do not talk about eating it!

 HOW TO HIDE VEGETABLES IN FOOD FOR TODDLERS